Wisdom tooth

 The third molar, commonly called wisdom tooth, is the most posterior of the three molars in each quadrant of the human dentition.
 The age at which wisdom teeth come through (erupt) is variable, but this generally occurs between late teens and early twenties.
 Most adults have four wisdom teeth, one in each of the four quadrants, but it is possible to have none, fewer, or more, in which case the extras are called supernumerary teeth.
-Wisdom teeth may become stuck (impacted) and not erupt fully, if there is not enough space for them to come through normally.
+Wisdom teeth may become stuck (impacted) and not erupt fully, if there is not enough space for them to erupt normally.
 Impacted wisdom teeth are still sometimes removed for orthodontic treatment, believing that they move the other teeth and cause crowding, though this is disputed.

 Impacted wisdom teeth may suffer from tooth decay if oral hygiene becomes more difficult.
-Wisdom teeth that are partially erupted through the gum may also cause inflammation and infection in the surrounding gum tissues, termed pericoronitis.
+Wisdom teeth that are partially erupted through the gum may also cause inflammation with infection in the surrounding gum tissues, termed pericoronitis.
 More conservative treatments, such as operculectomies, may be appropriate for some cases.
 However, impacted wisdom teeth are commonly extracted to treat or prevent these problems.
-Some sources oppose the prophylactic removal of disease-free impacted wisdom teeth, including the National Institute for Health and Care Excellence in the UK.
+Some authorities oppose the prophylactic removal of disease-free impacted wisdom teeth, including the National Institute for Health and Care Excellence in the UK.

 History

 Although formally known as third molars, the common name is wisdom teeth because they appear so late – much later than the other teeth, at an age where people are presumably "wiser" than as a child, when the other teeth erupt.
 The term probably came as a translation of the Latin dens sapientiae.
-Their eruption has been known to cause dental issues for millennia; it was noted at least as far back as Aristotle:
+Their eruption has been known for millennia to cause dental issues; it was noted at least as far back as Aristotle:

 The last teeth to come in man are molars called 'wisdom-teeth', which come at the age of twenty years, in the case of both sexes.
 Cases have been known in women upwards of eighty years old where at the very close of life the wisdom-teeth have come up, causing great pain in their coming; and cases have been known of the like phenomenon in men too.
 This happens, when it does happen, in the case of people where the wisdom-teeth have not come up in early years.